manuelesvi/Literatura/Ayn Rand/Notes.md

 Rearden laughed.
 "Eddie, what do we care about people like him?
 We're driving an express, and they're riding on the roof, making a lot of noise about being leaders.
 Why should we care?
 We have enough power to carry them along -haven't we?"[^79]
 >>>

+>>>
+People said it because other people said it.
+They did not know why it was being said and heard everywhere.
+They did not give or ask for reasons.
+"Reason," Dr. Pritchett had told them, "is the most naive of all superstitions."

+"The source of public opinion?" ...
+"There is no source of public opinion.
+It is spontaneously general.
+It is a reflex of the collective instinct of the collective mind."[^80]
+>>>

+> Dagny Taggart had announced that the first train would be not a passenger express loaded with celebrities and politicians, as was the custom, but a freight special.
+The freight came from farms, from lumber yards, from mines all over the country, from distant places whose last means of survival were the new factories of Colorado.[^81]

 [^78] p.
 207
 [^79] p.
 213
+[^80] p.
+214
+[^81] p.
+216